 - Cream your coconut oil and syrup for 1 minute with beaters OR on speed 7 on a MyCook / Thermomix

 - Then add your eggs and cream a further 30 seconds, same speed

 - Then add everything else and mix until all combined.
 In a MyCook / TM, that’s 10 seconds speed 6

 - T0 ensure the most airy result possible, you can take time to sift all the flours into the bowl if you fancy.

-- Then bake 30 mins and start checking – different ovens will vary.
+- Then bake 30 mins at 180 degrees (non fan-forced) and start checking at 20 minutes – different ovens will vary.

 - Two tests to know you’ve cooked it enough… Do the skewer test in the middle of the cake – clean when it comes out?
 You’re done.
 Press gently on the cake on the sides and a little more towards the middle.
 Does it bounce back or sink?
 It should bounce back, so give it another 5-8 mins if not.

 - Just before it’s ready to come out, or while it’s cooling, mix up and heat your syrup to brush on top of the cake.
 Brush it on with a pastry brush OR avoid this step altogether, it’s not crucial.